nautobot/nautobot/nautobot/docs/models/extras/status.md

 Any serializer that is intended to have a `status` field must inherit from `extras.api.serializers.StatusModelSerializerMixin`.
 This adds an `extras.api.fields.StatusSerializerField` to the serializer.

-The `StatusSerializerField` is a writable slug-related choicee field that allows writing to the field using the `name` value of the status (e.g. `"active"`).
-Writing to this field is normalized to always be lowercased.
+The `StatusSerializerField` is a writable slug-related choice field that allows writing to the field using the `name` value of the status (e.g. `"active"`).
+Writing to this field is normalized to always be converted to lowercase.

 ### Table field